New returnUrl format in payment API with enhanced security

 Why the changes are breaking

-If the app generates returnUrl using some custom logic or tries to use the same returnUrl without the unique hash, customers won't see a purchase confirmation on the "Thank you for order" page which leads to a worse overall UX on the website.
+If the app generates returnUrl using some custom logic or tries to use returnUrl without the unique hash, customers won't see a purchase confirmation on the "Thank you for order" page which leads to a worse overall UX on the website.

 How to update the app